 In Dissolve: An Evening of Sound Performances

-On 30 October, Rupert kindly invites you to ‘In Dissolve’, an evening of sound performances, doors open from 8pm at Paviljonas (Pylimo str.
-21A).
+On 6 November Rupert kindly invites you to ‘In Dissolve’, an online evening of sound performances from 8pm via Rupert Facebook and YouTube account.
 Artist collectives ‘Eye Gymnastics’ (Viktorija Damerell & Gailė Griciūtė) and ‘Liudmila’ (Milda Januševičiūtė & Miša Skalskis) will premiere sound performances newly commissioned by Rupert.
 Artist Cara Tolmie, a former Rupert resident, will present a recorded version of her performance ‘Cyacrual’ due to the Covid-19 travel restrictions.

 At the turn of 20th century impressionists had been gripped by the idea of sound as an ambiguous environment – ether or energy – lodged in-between the material things of the world.
 Debussy wrote compositions as if they were perfumes and clouds.
 Sensing sound as insubstantial simmers on and periodically resurfaces in a new guise, not least through acousmatic, ambient, noise and experimental dance music.
 Unruly, sonic energy finds its way through fissures and cracks, potentially entering spaces it was not supposed to.
 On their way, bouncing off and soaking in the furniture, floors, walls, ceilings and other organic bodies, melodies familiarise their physical markers, borders, measure distances between movements, glances.
 They drown out unnecessary blabber and give cover to crucial conversations.
 While it can be mapped – represented as language in notation, visualised in waveform – it is sound’s invisible unfolding in duration that affects its setting and, equally so, us in it.

 In auspicious circumstances, the contact between bodies performing, voices singing and bodies listening, mutually sensed and sensing, engenders immaterial spaces of relation, those yet to materialise.
 This vaporous collective space asks for trust from all parties involved, ears, eyes, voices, elbows, hips, without naming its conditions.
-Encounters through sound, in turn, whisper suggestive ways of being together drawing contours of that which could become material – the habitats of such contact.
+Encounters through sound, in turn, whisper suggestive ways of being together.
+They draw contours of that which could become material – the habitats of such contact.

 Liudmila (Milda Januševičiūtė & Miša Skalskis) will present a new performance that expands upon their previous sound experiments while playfully combining elements of pop and folk music to explore themes of melancholia and care.
 Milda Januševičiūtė is a cultural sociologist and artist living between Vilnius and Rotterdam.
 Miša Skalskis is an artist based between Vilnius and Helsinki.
 Both in their individual and collective artistic practices, they draw on biographical and autobiographical stories to examine the existential manifestations of cooperation and how beliefs, forms of faith, hopes and bodies determine the distribution of power between oneself and the world.
 Invoking their dubious maturity, anxiety and fears, the artists attempt to rediscover the meaning of authenticity in today’s cultural environment.